 Oram says he’s completely beside himself.
 He feels little to no support from state or local officials.
 “We are under siege,” he adds.

-As a result, “the facility is now completely boarded up, and we allow one customer at a time to come in through one door.
+As a result, “the facility is now completely boarded up.
+[We] allow one customer at a time to come in through one door.
 At night, multiple armed guards are on-site and are experiencing drive-by shootings,” Oram explains.
 “Police respond when they can.”

 “Professional Criminals Rather Than Looters”

-This week businesses like NUG have been targeted by what many believe to be, “professional criminals rather than looters,” according to MJBizDaily.
+This week businesses like NUG have been targeted by what many believe are, “professional criminals rather than looters,” according to MJBizDaily.

 As a result, several boarded up their windows, and closed retail locations nationwide, including MedMen.
-A representative of the company confirmed to the Emerald that MedMen closed down all shops in the interest of the safety for employees and customers.
+A representative of the company told Emerald that MedMen closed down all shops in the interest of the safety for employees and customers.

 According to reports, L.A. and Bay Area businesses are being hit the hardest by such activity.

-The Emerald reached out to several regional dispensaries for confirmation, including Harborside Health Centers, The Apothecarium and The Pottery L.A., but did not hear back by press time.
+The Emerald reached out to several regional dispensaries for confirmation, including Harborside Health Centers, The Apothecarium and The Pottery L.A.
+But we did not hear back from them by press time.